 If you’ve ever dreamt of visiting the enchanted landscapes of North Africa, this list of books set in Morocco is sure to fuel your wanderlust!
 The following list of books set in Morocco provides a sprawling perspective of the country; from both Moroccan and foreign points-of-view, including both fiction and non-fiction tales.

 Many of the books set in Morocco below were written by Paul Bowles, an American expatriate, author and composer who spent over 50 years living in Tangier.
-Some of his most notable works include The Sheltering Sky (his most famous work), Let It Come Down, The Spider’s House, Their Heads Are Green and Their Hands Are Blue, A Life Full of Holes and Days.
+Some of his most notable works include The Sheltering Sky (his most famous work, which I saw everyone reading throughout my travels), Let It Come Down, The Spider’s House, Their Heads Are Green and Their Hands Are Blue, A Life Full of Holes and Days.

 Moroccan-French novelist Tahar Ben Jelloun is one of the most celebrated authors in France.
 He was raised in Fez and emigrated to Paris in 1961 where he writes about Moroccan culture in French.
 Many of his books set in Morocco have been translated into English; including The Sand Child, it’s sequel The Sacred Night, This Blinding Absence of Light, A Palace in the Old Village and Leaving Tangier.